RC2014Z80/RC2014/ROMs/CPM-IDE/README.md

 The CP/M-IDE is based on the z88dk implementation for the RC2014, together with the DRI CP/M CCP/BDOS, and a shell and a CP/M BIOS constructed specifically for the RC2014 in the above hardware configuration.

+### Installation

+Using the correct HEX file for the hardware configuration (ACIA, Spencer SIO, or SMB SIO) from this directory, burn it into a 32kB or 64kB EEPROM, or PROM.

+Use either a USB caddy for your PATA IDE drive, or a CF adapter for your Compact Flash card to mount your drive on your host computer.
+Your host computer should be able to read and write FAT32 formatted drives.
+Format the drive for FAT32 (or FAT16 if it is quite small).
+Drag some of the CP/M drive files into the root directory of your drive.
+At least the `SYS.CPM` file is required.
+Check that each of the drive files are using 16777216 Bytes on your IDE or CF drive.

+Connect the hardware as shown, and then use the commands given in the Shell Command Line, below.

 ### Building

 The z88dk command line to build the CP/M-IDE is below.
 Either the ACIA or SIO subtype should be selected, in the relevant directory.